Rockafellian Relaxation and Stochastic Optimization under Perturbations: Applications to Distributional Perturbations

 where $p\in \Delta$, $f_0:\reals^n\to \Reals$ and $h:\reals^m\to \Reals$ are proper lsc functions, and $G_i:\reals^n\to \reals^m$ is continuous for each $i$, with $G_i(x) = (g_{i1}(x), \dots, g_{im}(x))$ and $g_{ik}:\reals^n\to \reals$.
 We are especially interested in $h = \iota_{(-\infty,0]^m}$, which produces the expectation constraints

 but the results below hold for any proper lsc $h$.
 In contrast to earlier sections, we limit the treatment to real-valued expectation functions to focus on the restrictions imposed via $h$.

-Since perturbation to the right-hand side of the trivial constraint $x^2 \leq 0$ can cause large changes in minimizers of corresponding problems, it is clear that naively replacing $p$ by $p^\nu\in \Delta$ in \eqref{eqn:svm} may result in large errors.
-We again turn to a Rockafellian and adopt
+Since perturbation of a constraint can cause large changes in minimizers of the corresponding problems, it is clear that naively replacing $p$ by $p^\nu\in \Delta$ in \eqref{eqn:svm} may result in large errors.
+We again turn to a Rockafellian and design